 When you come down the hill, there is a short spur that leads to Century Lake, and I would recommend taking it as this lake is beautiful and peaceful.

-About .25 miles from here, you will cross a beautiful small bridge.
+About .25 miles from here, you will cross a beautiful small bridge (the wooden part of the bridge was gone on my recent visit).
 Here the road will end, and you will be walking on a single track the rest of the way.

 This is nice though, as most of it is shaded, which provides a way to escape the sun for a little while.
 When you reach about 2.3 miles in, you will see the main truck that is a staple of this hike.